tradovic/blog/_posts/2021-01-04-blending-two-images-using-opencv.md

 #### Exporting the Result

-You made it until this step, you are magnificent!
 Now, let’s export the final work by using the imwrite method.
 Here is the line to save the image as a new image file in the folder.

 ```python